nathankurt/k8s-cert/notes/core-concepts.md

     5. Scheduler
     6. Kubelet
    * Returns `Pod created!`
-     * API Server creates a POD object without assinging it to a node
+     * API Server creates a POD object without assigning it to a node
      * Updates the info in the ETCD server
      * Updates the user that the POD has been created
      * The scheduler continuously monitors the API Server and realizes there is a new pod with no node assigned